Darkstar is one of the core Russian superheroes in the Marvel Universe.

 We have zero clue as to what was going on.
 Perhaps Nick Fury and the Widow had been negotiating for Soviet heroes to briefly train with their American counterparts, and vice versa.

 Back then it still was the détente era , so it makes some sense.

 The Widow supported Darkstar’s arrival.
 She even had Nick Fury of S.H.I.E.L.D. greatly facilitate and accelerate Petrovna’s immigration procedure.

-(Honestly, I half-suspect that Natasha wanted to have somebody around who’d also read her favourite novels.)
+(Honestly, I half-suspect that Natasha wanted to have somebody around who had read her favourite novels.)

-Along with the Champions, Darkstar face a number of menaces :
+Along with the Champions, Darkstar faced a number of menaces :